Frequently Asked Questions

 Q: Does the fire department offer any type of training or other services to it's residents?

 A: We offer car seat inspections by appointment.
+We provide babysitter training, First Aid, CPR, and AED training.
+We provide Fire Extinguisher training.
 We also intend to form a Citizens Emergency Response Team (CERT) in the future.

 Q: Will you respond if there is a cat stuck in a tree?